farcasterxyz/docs/docs/developers/guides/basics/hello-world.md

 # Hello World

-Create your Farcaster account programatically and publish your first "Hello World" message.
+Create your Farcaster account programmatically and publish your first "Hello World" message.

 The example shows you how to: